 Home health care must be provided by all state Medicaid programs, and personal care assistance, also called attendant care, is available through many state’s regular Medicaid program.
 (For the elderly and disabled, the regular state Medicaid program is often called Aged, Blind and Disabled (ABD) Medicaid).

 Some states choose to offer a larger selection of home and community based services via their state Medicaid plan, via state plan option 1915(i).
 Via this option, a state can target a specific population and only this group of people can receive home and community based services.
-For instance, the 1915(i) option could be limited to seniors or just to disabled individuals.
+For instance, the 1915(i) option could be limited to seniors or disabled individuals.
 Available benefits might include case management, attendant care, homemaker services, adult day care / adult day health care, and respite care.

 At the time of this writing, approximately 8 states offer attendant services via another Medicaid state plan option, called Community First Choice (CFC) or the 1915(k) state plan option.
 Furthermore, states have the option to expand the availability of long term services and supports via CFC.
 Examples of long term services and supports might include transitional services (assisting one with moving from an institutional setting back to the community), emergency response systems, home delivered meals, durable medical equipment, and home / vehicle modifications.